 Episode: "Floating Vacuum, Heated Bathtub, High-Style High Chair, Improved Stud Finder"

 • July 3, 2:30 p.m.
 EST

 Check out a vacuum that floats on a pocket of air and find out why this makes for a better floor cleaner.
 Tired of running a hot bath, only to have the water cool before making it to the tub?
 A new, heated bathtub keeps a hot bath hot.
 Plus, a new kind of stud finder instantly pinpoints the center of a stud and makes hanging heavy objects safer.
 And a modern, minimalist high chair could have baby sitting pretty.

 HGTV is seeking developers, builders and architects to create dream homes for the network’s Dream Home Sweepstakes.
 To learn more, click here.

 The NAHB Production Group is a full-service, self-contained, media production unit creating programming for cable television, broadcast television, non-profit, museum and corporate clients.
 Productions range from magazine format shows for general audiences to museum-installation videos for specialized use.

 The production group includes award winning journalists, writers and photographers with experience in broadcast, documentary and corporate television.

-Free NAHB Kit Gives Builders Back-to-Basics Tips in Navigate the Slowdown
+Free NAHB Kit Gives Builders Back-to-Basics Tips to Navigate the Slowdown